imjoseangel/sandbox/doc/automation.md

     Server-->>GIT: Automated!
 ```

-### The fourth stage - Realizing there is a long way to run
+### The fourth stage - Realizing there is still a long way to go

 With Continuous Integration, the process changes dramatically.
-The Teams start to look for new automation techniques and think about changing their scripts for standard tools like *Terraform*, *Pulumi*, *Ansible*, or *Chef* among others.
+The Teams start to look for new automation techniques and think about changing their scripts for standard tools like *Terraform*, *Pulumi*, *Ansible*, or *Chef*, among others.
 Using a tool like *Terraform* doesn't mean the Team will improve its process.
 Compared with Bash, the *Terraform* code is just another script launched from the local machine.

 **Speed** is becoming an important asset, and the referred external tools help to achieve it.
 Most of these tools are prepared to run different jobs in parallel.

-**Security** is key, and with standard tools, it is possible to do **Static Security Analysis** before running the deployments.
+**Security** is key on automation, and with standard tools, it is possible to do **Static Security Analysis** before running the deployments.

 **Refactoring** is a new word, and becomes part of the process.
 The Team realizes it is time to review the existing implementation and learn from previous mistakes.